Vitaly-Work/java-courses-gen-ai-bootcamp/gen-ai-bootcamp/materials/01-genai-basic/02_task.md

 4. Semantic Kernel Integration
 - Modified the application to use the Semantic Kernel for generating responses (10%)
-- Demonstrated the ability to play with different prompts and settings (10%)
+- Demonstrated the ability to play with different prompts and settings(10%)

 5. Functionality Testing
-- Application runs without errors (5%)
+- Application runs without errors (10%)
 - Responses are generated correctly and are relevant to the prompts (5%)